Elpho LogoElpho

 ElphoScript

-Build automations in a safe, minimal JavaScript subset.
+Build small automations for your Discord server using a safe, minimal JavaScript subset.
 Everything runs in a sandbox with explicit modules and predictable control flow.

 Runtime v2 Last updated Dec 2025